nichol7s/timelines-site/pages/wear-a-mask.md

 ## More Information

-* Masks **do not** create a false sense of security, See Twitter [thread](https://twitter.com/robshirkey/status/1272945481820356608) by @robshirkey.
+* Masks **do not** create a false sense of security, See Twitter [thread](https://twitter.com/robshirkey/status/1272945481820356608) by Rob Shirkey
 * [Masks4all.co](https://masks4all.co) portal has been pushing the "masks for all" message since March.
-And a [discussion forum on reddit for the same](https://www.reddit.com/r/Masks4All/).
+And a [discussion forum on reddit for the same](https://www.reddit.com/r/Masks4All/)
-* [damerousky.cz](https://damerousky.cz/en) - Citizen made portal for making masks, started in the Czech Republic (Europe) and now an international multi-language effort.
+* [damerousky.cz](https://damerousky.cz/en) - Citizen made portal for making masks, started in the Czech Republic (Europe) and now an international multi-language effort
 * [DiyMasks.ie](https://diymasks.ie/) - more citizen made mask choices and links
-* Goddard's Journal: [second review of mask studies](https://www.youtube.com/watch?v=9CGrBygEQY0)  (Oct 15, 2020) over the years and that they work (video).
+* Goddard's Journal: [second review of mask studies](https://www.youtube.com/watch?v=9CGrBygEQY0)  (Oct 15, 2020) over the years and that they work (video)
-* Goddard's Journal: [first review of mask studies](https://www.youtube.com/watch?v=_JH04M04eQQ)  (Mar 25, 2020) over the years and that they work (video).
+* Goddard's Journal: [first review of mask studies](https://www.youtube.com/watch?v=_JH04M04eQQ)  (Mar 25, 2020) over the years and that they work (video)

 #### Goddard's October 2020 video links